 - Chair: The person elected by majority vote of the Core Committee to lead the Tenure Review Committee.
 Any member of the Core Committee may serve as Chair, but any faculty member who wishes not to serve as chair is free to decline.
-The Chair prepares a written schedule of committee meetings and evaluative activities for the Candidate and the committee. - Closed session: The meeting that takes place when the Tenure Review Committee meets without the Candidate present. - Core Committee: The three-member Tenure Review Committee-the Division Dean or appropriate administrator, and two tenured faculty members from the division, at least one of whom, whenever possible, shall be from the department-who provide continuing evaluation and guidance during all three phases of the Candidate's tenure review period. - Consultative evaluation: A probationary evaluation of the Candidate during Phase III by the Vice President, using Appendix J1. - Criteria: Information used in the evaluation process are specified in Article 6A.6 of the Agreement and elaborated upon in the "Criteria for Evaluation" section of this Handbook.
-Exceptional criteria as specified in Article 6A.7 shall not be used in the evaluation process nor as part of the Tenure Review Committee's recommendation unless such additional criteria have been discussed with and mutually agreed upon in writing by the Candidate. - Dual assignment: A primary assignment for instruction, counseling, or learning resources that also includes program coordination or direction. - Due Process complaint: An allegation by the Candidate, a member of the Tenure Review Committee, the Tenure Review Coordinator, or other staff member, that the Candidate is being subjected to biased treatment during the tenure review process, and/or that the procedures, guidelines, and timelines established in Article 6A and the Tenure Review Handbook have been violated.
-The Due Process complaint is described in Article 6A, Sections 6A.16 through 6A.20 of the Agreement. - Evaluative activity: Refers generically to probationary evaluation and student evaluation described below.
+The Chair prepares a written schedule of committee meetings and evaluative activities for the Candidate and the committee. - Closed Session: The meeting that takes place when the Tenure Review Committee meets without the Candidate present. - Complete Probationary Contract Year: The amount of service required for the academic year to be included in the tenure review process.
+A probationary faculty employee shall be deemed to have completed a probationary contract year if he or she provides service of 75% of both "days" and "load" during the academic year.
+(Article 6A.1.2.1) - Core Committee: The three-member Tenure Review Committee-the Division Dean or appropriate administrator, and two tenured faculty members from the division, at least one of whom, whenever possible, shall be from the department-who provide continuing evaluation and guidance during all three phases of the Candidate's tenure review period. - Consultative Evaluation: A probationary evaluation of the Candidate during Phase III by the Vice President, using Appendix J1. - Criteria: Information used in the evaluation process are specified in Article 6A.6 of the Agreement and elaborated upon in the "Criteria for Evaluation" section of this Handbook.
+Exceptional criteria as specified in Article 6A.7 shall not be used in the evaluation process or as part of the Tenure Review Committee's recommendation unless such additional criteria have been discussed with and mutually agreed upon in writing by the Candidate. - Dual Assignment: A primary assignment for instruction, counseling, or learning resources that also includes program coordination or direction. - Due Process Complaint: An allegation by the Candidate, a member of the Tenure Review Committee, the Tenure Review Coordinator, or other staff member, that the Candidate is being subjected to biased treatment during the tenure review process, and/or that the procedures, guidelines, and timelines established in Article 6A and the Tenure Review Handbook have been violated.
+The Due Process complaint is described in Article 6A, Sections 6A.16 through 6A.20 of the Agreement. - Evaluative Activity: Refers generically to probationary evaluation and student evaluation described below.
 Evaluation of a Candidate shall be performed only on negotiated evaluation instruments, i.e., those that are contained in the Agreement, Appendix J. A committee shall not develop independent forms for its own use in evaluating the Candidate.